Drewcifer88/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+1. That its essentially 'React' for the backend.
+Framing it this way helped me grasp what I was looking at more.
+2. That it make writing API's alot easier and more straghtforward since it comes packaged with so much.

 - [ ] Describe Middleware?
+      Middleware is what helps us develop a connection between applications, data, and users.
+Helps us expand our code.

 - [ ] Describe a Resource?
+      A resource is what we offer the the client in the form of certain iformation from an API

 - [ ] What can the API return to help clients know if a request was successful?
+      It should return the status code ie '200'

 - [ ] How can we partition our application into sub-applications?
+      By you Router from express

 ## Minimum Viable Product